-How to write a good synthesis essay
+How to write a good conclusion for an essay

 Start by selecting three to five reliable sources that directly address your essay topic.
 Focus on articles, studies, or books with clear arguments and evidence.
 This step ensures your essay…